This 10 step-guide is the ULTIMATE free resource on the web for how to make money blogging.

 It can be difficult to decide what type of blog content to write and what you think will catch people’s attention (and hold it).

 That’s why you don’t leave it up to chance or trial and error.

-Most of the content that you should create should be based on what people are looking for.
+If you’re going to blog for money, most of the content that you should create should be based on what people are looking for.

 This type of content is created for search engines.
 The process is called Search Engine Optimization (SEO).